Fresno Amputation Lawyer

 - Pedestrians getting hit by a vehicle.

-- A tractor-trailer colliding with a vehicle or a pedestrian
+- A tractor-trailer colliding with a car or a pedestrian

 - Accidents at the workplace